 Review times and requests for re-submissions are directly affected by the level of completion and quality of the original permit application.
 It is the responsibility of the applicant to ensure that they have participated in a pre-consultation and that technical submissions and re-submissions meet required standards.
 This approach is recommended to minimize the extent and number of re-submissions needed and prevent unnecessary delays.

 When the technical review and site visits have been completed, Conservation Halton staff prepare recommendations for decision.
-If the proposal meets the approved policies by the Conservation Halton Board of Directors, staff can issue permission.
-Applications that do not meet these policies will be taken to the Board of Directors with a staff recommendation.
-Applications that are considered minor (e.g., smaller works or those that are within the allowance), deemed to be complete and conform to approved policies are generally processed quickly and a decision is made within 28 days.
+If the proposal meets the approved policies by the Conservation Halton Board, staff can issue permission.
+Applications that do not meet these policies will be taken to the Board with a staff recommendation.
+Applications that are deemed to be complete and conform to approved policies are generally processed quickly and a decision is made within 30 days.
+The legislated timeframe for Conservation Halton to issue a permit is 90 days.

 Hearings & Appeals

-For applications that do not meet approved policies by the Conservation Halton Board of Directors, or if the applicant objects to conditions of approval, a hearing will be scheduled in accordance with Hearing Procedures.
-Under the terms of the Conservation Authorities Act and Ontario Regulation 162/06, the Conservation Halton Board of Directors acts as the Hearing Board.
+For applications that do not meet approved policies by the Conservation Halton Board and staff recommendations denial or if the applicant objects to conditions of approval, a hearing will be scheduled in accordance with Hearing Procedures.
+Under the terms of the Conservation Authorities Act and Ontario Regulation 41/24, the Conservation Halton Board acts as the Hearing Board.
 The Hearing Board is empowered by law to make a decision and governed by the Statutory Powers and Procedures Act.

 Attendance of Hearing Board members is recorded at the hearing.
 Staff will highlight the merits and concerns of the application and provide reasons to support their recommendations.
 The applicant and/or agent will present their case and respond to any information presented by Conservation Halton staff.
 Upon hearing the presentations and evidence, the Hearing Board may grant the permission with or without conditions, or refuse the permission.